-Approach: The coverages of reef associated algae and sessile invertebrates provide a measure of the biomass of the benthic community attached to the hard substrate of a reef.
-Because many species of algae are difficult to count as individuals their abundance is estimated as percent cover.
-The percent cover of benthic macroalgae at Wheeler North Reef, San Mateo, and Barn is measured annually in the summer in five replicate 1m2 quadrats located at 10m intervals along each of the eighty-two 50m transects.
-At the Wheeler North Reef, these transects are located in the Phase 1 modules and the Phase 2 primary polygons (Figure 4.4.2).
-Percent cover is estimated using a uniform point contact method that consists of noting the identity and relative vertical position of all organisms intersecting 20 uniformly placed points within each of five quadrats located along each transect.
+Approach: The coverages of reef associated macroalgae and sessile invertebrates provide a measure of the biomass of the benthic community attached to the hard substrate of a reef.
+Because many species of macroalgae are difficult to count as individuals, their abundance is estimated as percent cover.
+The percent cover of benthic macroalgae at Wheeler North Reef, San Mateo, and Barn is measured annually in the summer in five replicate 1m2 quadrats located at 10 m intervals along each of the eighty-two 50 m transects.
+At Wheeler North Reef, 12 of these transects are located in the Phase 1 modules and 70 are in the Phase 2 primary polygons (Figure 4.4.2).
+Percent cover is estimated using a uniform point contact method that consists of noting the identity and relative vertical position of all organisms intersecting 20 uniformly placed points within each quadrat.
 Using this method, the total percent cover of all species combined can exceed 100%, however, the maximum percent cover possible for any single species cannot exceed 100%.
-Because the abundance of macroalgae is expressed as percent cover of the bottom (rather than percent cover of the rock on the bottom) the ability of the Wheeler North Reef to meet this standard is not only influenced by biological processes that regulate species abundance (i.e., recruitment, growth, mortality), but also by the percent of the bottom covered by rock.
+Because the abundance of macroalgae is expressed as percent cover of the bottom (rather than percent cover of the rock on the bottom), the ability of Wheeler North Reef to meet this standard is not only influenced by biological processes that regulate species abundance (i.e., recruitment, growth, mortality) but also by the percent of the bottom covered by rock.
 For Wheeler North Reef to meet this performance standard the four-year running average of the percent cover of macroalgae calculated from the current year and the three preceding years must not be significantly less than that of the reference reef with the lower four-year running average of macroalgal cover (i.e. the p-value for the t-test must be less than the proportional difference between the two reefs).

 Results: The percent cover of macroalgae at Wheeler North Reef was about 27% in 2009 and decreased to about 9% in 2011 after the surface canopy of giant kelp became fully established (Figure 6.2.1a).
-It steadily increased to 48% in 2016 coincident with the decline in the abundance of giant kelp and remained at ~ 40% though 2019.
-In 2020 when sampling was reduced from 82 to 15 transects the mean percent cover of macroalgae at Wheeler North Reef increased to 63%, which is the highest ever recorded.
-In spite of the increasing trend in the percent cover of macroalgae at the Wheeler North Reef since 2011, it has been consistently lower than that at the two reference reefs.
-As a result, its four-year running average from 2017-2020 was significantly lower than that of the two reference reefs (Figure 6.2.1b).
-Consequently, the Wheeler North Reef did not meet this performance standard in 2020.
+It steadily increased to 48% in 2016 coincident with the decline in the abundance of giant kelp and has remained at about 40% since then.
+Importantly, the percent cover of macroalgae at Wheeler North Reef has been consistently lower than that at the two reference reefs since 2010, with the biggest discrepancy occurring from 2018 - 2021 when its cover was about half that of San Mateo and Barn.
+As a result, the average cover of macroalgae at Wheeler North Reef in 2018, 2019 and 2021 was significantly lower than that of both reference reefs (Figure 6.2.1b).
+Consequently, the Wheeler North Reef did not meet this performance standard in 2021.

 Figure 6.2.1.
-Mean percent cover (± 1 standard error) of macroalgae at Wheeler North Reef, San Mateo and Barn. (a) annual values for 2009 - 2020 and (b) 4-year running average.
+Mean percent cover (± 1 standard error) of macroalgae at Wheeler North Reef, San Mateo and Barn. (a) annual values for 2009 - 2021 and (b) 3-year average for 2018, 2019 and 2021.
+2020 data was excluded due to reduced monitoring imposed by COVID-19 restrictions.